 Policyholder behaviour regarding lapses, partial and full surrenders and paid-ups are taken into account, subject to the boundaries of the contracts.
 Management actions are reflected in the cash flow projections.
-These are mostly current management actions related to dynamic decision rules in the asset liability models of NN Leven.
 Future management actions are assumed for portfolios including discretionary benefits and expense reserving.